brendanpshea/computing_concepts_python/README.md

 By the end of this chapter, you'll have a solid understanding of how data is stored and represented in computers.
 This knowledge is crucial for anyone looking to work with digital data, whether it's creating software applications, managing databases, or processing digital media.

+### Chapter 3
+Chapter 3: Introduction to Python: Strings

+In this chapter, you'll be introduced to the Python programming language, with a special focus on string operations.
+You'll start by learning about Google Colab, an online platform that allows you to write and execute Python code directly in your browser.

+You'll learn about bugs, the errors or flaws in a program that cause it to produce incorrect results, and the process of debugging to identify and remove these errors.
+You'll understand the concept of functions, reusable pieces of code that perform specific tasks, and parameters, the variables to which values are passed when a function is called.

+You'll explore the use of variables for storing data values, and understand the difference between the assignment operator (=) and the equality operator (==).
+You'll learn about escape characters, special characters in string literals that are interpreted differently, and strings, sequences of characters used to represent text data.

+This chapter will also introduce you to comments, non-executable text in code used to explain and improve readability, and pseudocode, a simple explanation of a computer program or algorithm written in plain language with some programming conventions.
+You'll understand the difference between formal languages, like programming languages, and natural languages, like English or Spanish.

+You'll delve into Boolean Algebra, a branch of algebra used in computer logic and programming, and learn about the Turing Machine, a theoretical computational device used in theoretical computation and formal languages.
+You'll also learn about f-strings, a way of formatting strings in Python that allows the inclusion of expressions inside string literals.

+Finally, you'll get hands-on experience with various string operations in Python, such as combining strings, repeating strings, finding the length of a string, accessing characters by index, slicing strings, checking for substrings, counting occurrences of substrings, replacing substrings, converting strings to uppercase or lowercase, and removing leading and trailing whitespaces.

+By the end of this chapter, you'll have a solid understanding of Python's string operations, a crucial skill for many tasks in programming, from data manipulation to user input handling and beyond.